Network and Remote Access

 Reviewing and approving internet destinations for each program.

-Overview: HeartSuite Core Secure blocks all outbound network connections by default.
+Overview: Programs make outbound connections you never approved — telemetry, update beacons, C2 callbacks.
+Root Lock by HeartSuite blocks all outbound network connections by default.
 No program can connect to any destination unless you have explicitly approved it.
 The Dashboard’s Internet Access queue ([i]) guides you through reviewing and approving destinations for each program as part of Phase 5.

-In Setup Mode, HeartSuite Core Secure logs every outbound connection attempt without blocking it.
-These events appear in the Dashboard’s Internet Access queue.
-In Secure Mode, any connection to a destination not on the allowlist is blocked and an alert is generated.
+In Setup Mode, Root Lock by HeartSuite logs every outbound connection attempt without blocking it.
+These connection attempts appear in the Dashboard’s Internet Access queue.
+In Lockdown, any connection to a destination not on the allowlist is blocked and an alert is generated.

 Select the Internet Access queue from the Dashboard ([i]).
-Each event shows:
+Each connection shows:

 • Program — the full path and package metadata (name, version, description, maintainer)